Black Friday & Cyber Monday Holiday Sales Planning

 Use Social Media

-Yes, you should send emails about discounts and deals, but you should focus your creative efforts on social posts that engage and convert.
-That means focusing on the social channel you have the most success on and creating some amazing posts for that weekend.
+Focus your creative efforts on social posts that engage and convert.
+That means putting your efforts into the social channels you’ve already built a community on and creating some amazing posts for that weekend.
 The best plan is to prepare all these posts ahead of time and schedule them.

 Influence Buyers